Loktak Lake: Restoration actions

 In order to address the various issues plaguing the functioning of the lake and the project dependent on it, a detailed project study was instituted by the Loktak Development Authority (LDA) & Wetlands International Asia (WISA) with funding provided by the India Canada Environment Facility (ICEF).
 A Project Report titled "Sustainable Development & Water Resources Management of Loktak Lake (SDWRML)" has been prepared.
 The report gives a review of its activities on the project done for over six years (from 1 February 1998 till the end of March 2004) with the following pertinent observations.

-In an interdependent multiple socioeconomic cum historical cum technological/scientific milieu, the problem of the Loktak lake is multi-dimensional and complex.

-The project had not made the desired impact on livelihood activities of the target communities.

-The scientific data system and analysis was critical for planning appropriate interventions.

-In the past, complex environmental problems were not adequately addressed.

-LDA, basically an engineering organization, addressed several developmental activities with due involvement of local communities and its capacity to address the situation is well organized.

-Even though the Ithai barrage and its operation by NHPC have contributed to the deterioration of the lake environment and the surrounding people, the mind set of the people (conditioned by the water level and submergence) that operation of the project needs drastic change to solve the lakes' problems had prevented examination of feasible alternate solutions, given the situation that drastic change of NHPC approach to operate the project was not feasible.

-The project design was sound but focus on ultimate goal was not adequate.
-Participation of NGOs in the project was not sufficient.
-The design of a fish hatchery (a Chinese design) was too large and had to be scaled down.
-Documentation, communication activities of the project and MIS system were good.

 Based on all the analysis, the future approach suggested involves mitigation measures as elaborated are: i) The Nambol River carries sewage of nutrients of Imphal town into the lake which results in prolific growth of phumdis and deteriorates water quality.
 This is an urban problem and there is urgent need to treat and control this aspect, even if it is expensive;

 ii) Reduce soil erosion and sedimentation of the lake by enlarging the scope of micro-watersheds in the catchment area treatment plan;

 iii) Construct a channel through the Keibul Lamjao National Park to enable phumdis to settle at the bed of the lake;

 iv) Resolve the encroachment problem, by demarcating the lake boundary, which would result in a targeted and concerted action plan;